IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 This quickstart presents the most basic scenario for protecting APIs using IdentityServer.

-In this scenario we will define and API and a client that wants to access it.
+In this scenario we will define an API and a client that wants to access it.
-The client will request an access token at IdentityServer and use it gain access to the API.
+The client will request an access token at IdentityServer and use it to gain access to the API.

 Defining the scope
 ^^^^^^^^^^^^^^^^^^